steve-taylor/react-baconjs/README.md

 if specified at all.
 It is up to the `onMeta` function to accumulate `meta` objects as it sees fit, bearing in mind that `onMeta` is called in render order, which is defined by `ReactDOM.renderToString`.

+**Note:** The `META` type passed to `renderToHtml` should be the union of the widget’s `META` type and that of all its children, as every widget in the hierarchy can produce metadata.

 Somewhere on the client: